billchurch/webssh2_client/README.md

 This URL would connect to a SSH server at 192.168.1.100 on port 2222, with a red header displaying "Production Server", using a 14px font size and turning off the audible bell.

 Note: Be cautious about including sensitive information like passwords in URL parameters, especially in production environments.

+## Terminal Configuration

+WebSSH2 Client allows users to customize their terminal experience through a set of configurable options.
+These settings are stored in the browser's localStorage under the key `webssh2.settings.global`, ensuring your preferences persist across sessions.

+### Accessing Terminal Settings

+You can access the terminal configuration in two ways:

+1. **From an Active Session:**
+   - Click on the menu icon (☰) in the bottom-left corner of the terminal.
+   - Select "Settings" from the dropdown menu.

+2. **During Login:**
+   - In the login dialog, click on the gear icon (⚙️) next to the "Connect" button.

+### Available Settings

+The terminal settings dialog offers the following customization options:

+1. **Font Size**
+   - Range: 8-72 pixels
+   - Adjusts the size of the text in the terminal.

+2. **Font Family**
+   - Specifies the font used in the terminal.
+   - Example: "Courier New, monospace"

+3. **Cursor Blink**
+   - Options: On / Off
+   - Determines whether the cursor blinks in the terminal.

+4. **Scrollback**
+   - Range: 1-200000 lines
+   - Sets the number of lines kept in the terminal's scrollback buffer.

+5. **Tab Stop Width**
+   - Range: 1-100 spaces
+   - Defines the width of tab stops in the terminal.

+6. **Bell Style**
+   - Options: Sound / None
+   - Configures the audible bell behavior in the terminal.

+### Applying Settings

+After adjusting your preferences:

+1. Click "Save" to apply the new settings.
+2. The changes will take effect immediately for the current session and all future sessions.
+3. Click "Cancel" to close the dialog without saving changes.

+### Resetting to Defaults

+To reset all settings to their default values:

+1. Clear your browser's localStorage for the WebSSH2 Client site.
+2. Refresh the page.

+### Note on Persistence

+These settings are stored locally in your browser.
+If you use WebSSH2 Client on a different device or browser, you'll need to reconfigure your preferences.

 ## Debugging